MetaMask/template-snap-monorepo/README.md

 This repository demonstrates how to develop a Snap with TypeScript.
 For detailed instructions, see [the MetaMask documentation](https://docs.metamask.io/guide/snaps.html#serving-a-snap-to-your-local-environment).

-MetaMaskSnaps is a system that allows anyone to safely expand the capabilities of MetaMask.
+MetaMask Snaps is a system that allows anyone to safely expand the capabilities of MetaMask.
 A "snap" is a program that we run in an isolated environment that can customize the wallet experience.

 ## Snaps is pre-release software